UV-Crosslinking of Microparticles

-Polymer particles find numerous applications in diagnostics, drug analysis, and delivery, or DNA purification.
-For such applications, precise control over the particle size distribution is often required for improving repeatability.
+Polymer microparticles find numerous applications in diagnostics, drug analysis, and delivery, or DNA purification.
+For such applications, precise control over the microparticle size distribution is often required for improving repeatability.
 Size, for instance, impacts the speed at which drugs or chemicals are delivered and released as well as the dosage.
-The combination of Fluigent pressure-based flow controllers and the RayDrop developed and manufactured by Secoya allow to reach such performance.

 Secoya developed and manufactured the RayDrop used to perform this application note.